[Interview] Belarus threatens to kill two UK dissidents

 She also paid tribute to pro-democracy protesters in Belarus, who have kept up demonstrations for over 150 days after rigged elections in August, despite police sadism and the onset of winter.

-"I have no words to express how brave they are," she told EUobserver.
+"I have no words to express how brave they are," Kaliada told EUobserver.

 Opposition DNA